MariekieCoetzee/BlazorStory/Blazor.Bootstrap/README.md

 - **Microsoft QuickGrid**

 # Getting Started
-1. **Run the Application**: Navigate to the `Blazor.Stories` project folder using your preferred integrated development environment (IDE) or the command-line interface (CLI).
+1. **Run the Application**: Navigate to the `Blazor.Bootstrap` project folder using your preferred integrated development environment (IDE) or the command-line interface (CLI).
     Using the command line, initiate the application with the following command:
     ```bash